0cjs/sedoc/ee/tools/routing.md

   - Cross the gap but add adjacent return "straps" on either side.
 (I.e., bring the ground up to the signal layer on either side of the signal path during the crossing; example on [p.24 here][vws-slides].)
+  - Even add a full return ground trace (obviously attached at both ends) parallel to the entire signal trace (like a ribbon cable).
 - For surface-mount packages, via to ground plane should be as close as possible to ground pin, and trace to it short and wide.
 - In connectors: a return adjacent to every signal pin (yes, this means